reardon-co/reardon-co/README.md

-CS and Business student at Northeastern University
+Senior CS and Business student at Northeastern University